-Make sure the promotions and incentives you consider have reasonable clearing requirements, are compatible with your favourite games, and that there are no unfair clauses hidden in the terms.
+Make sure the promotions and incentives you consider have reasonable clearing requirements, are compatible with your favorite games, and that there are no unfair clauses hidden in the terms.
 Read on for more information about wagering requirements and other terms to be aware of before claiming a bonus.

-Why Casinos Offer Bonuses
+Why Casino Websites Offer Bonuses

 The online casino industry is extremely competitive, and gambling websites are constantly trying to attract new customers.
 As there are so many casino websites in business, it can be difficult for even the best casino operators to distinguish themselves from all the others.

 This is one of the main reasons why the majority of online casinos offer signup bonuses to new customers.

 A large signup bonus acts as a powerful incentive for a player to sign up and make a deposit.
 Online casinos are more than willing to hand out these bonuses in the hopes of attracting long-term customers.

 Remember casino signup bonuses are marketed as free money but it’s not always that simple.
 All bonus offers come with terms and conditions that dictate how that money is released and what you can do with that money.

 Casino bonuses come in all shapes and sizes.
 There are no-deposit bonuses, free spins offers and deposit match bonus, for example.
 Some are issued based on which games you play, how you deposit (payment method bonuses) and even where you live (geographic bonuses).